rokucommunity/ropm/README.md

      - `doSomething("param1", logWarning, "param3")`
  - are to the left of a closing parentheses
      - `performActionWithCallback("actionName", logWarning)`
- - are surrounded by parentheses
+ - are surrounded by parentheses (more on this below)
      - `log = (logWarning)`